jur/stttools/README.md

 ## Problems
 When the mission requires *command* **OR** *science*, it will only check the **first skill**; i.e. in this example *command*.
 When the mission requires *commmand* **AND** *science*, it will check **both**.
 The missions with **AND** are normally better, so the bug for **OR** normally does not matter.

+# genwgetfromhar.js
+This script replays network traffic and should only be used when you understand it.
+Description is inside the source code.
+It can be used to get the player.json without doing the above steps, but you need to save the HAR file in the chrome dev tools.